Nayanpatel48/Google-Cloud-x-MLB-TM-Hackathon-Building-with-Gemini-Models/README.md

 # Google-Cloud-x-MLB-TM-Hackathon-Building-with-Gemini-Models
 ``This is a DEVPOST hackathon project built by me on feb 1 2025. winter break.``

-- The challenge that i have been working on: **Build a system that allows fans to select team(s), player(s), and other parts of the baseball experience and subsequently receive relevant summary audio, video and/or text digests on a regular cadence to stay up on the latest highlights and commentary related to the fan’s selection.
-Ensure your solution supports fans who speak English, Spanish, and Japanese.
-MLB information, including audio, video and text for a project in this category can be found here: https://github.com/MajorLeagueBaseball/google-cloud-mlb-hackathon.***
+- The challenge that i have been working on: **Wild Card Challenge 1: Come up with your own MLB™ fan engagement project!Use any of the data sets provided, public datasets, and Google Cloud AI tools to build a project for baseball fans.
+What will you dream up to next-level the MLB™ fan experience with Google Cloud?**

 ## Tools & technologies used in this project: